Post-Lie algebras of derivations and regularity structures: Introduction

 In the post-Lie setting that we study, which extends the one introduced by \cite[\S 5]{bruned2022post}, there is a second and simpler Lie bracket denoted by $[\cdot,\cdot]$.
 We use this bracket to construct a universal enveloping algebra $\envU(L)$ that becomes our main Hopf algebra.
 This Hopf algebra comes with a natural action on $\A$ which is the basis for the construction of the structure group of a regularity structure, see Section \ref{sec:ansatz}.
 In this way we have a simpler abstract formulation of a non-commutative associative product $\trbar$ on $\envU(L)$, which makes $\rhobar:(\envU(L),\trbar)\to(\End(\A),\circ)$ an algebra morphism.
 This framework seems to offer an optimal setting to perform computations related to this non-trivial product, see Sections \ref{subsec: basis env alg} and \ref{sec:expprod}.

-Our construction uses some of the techniques developed by \cite{LOT} but rephrases them in a language closer to the original theory of regularity structures, which should be of interest for other readers; in several istances we borrow definitions and formulae from \cite{LOT}, reproving them in our way.
-We also mention that a second pre-Lie operation related to {\it insertion} at the level of trees and in co-interaction with the previous one related to grafting \cite{ManchonSaidi,CMEF} is currently being investigated in the rough-paths setting \cite{Linares}, together with its extension to the SPDE-regularity structures case \cite{BrunedLinares}.
+Our construction uses some of the techniques developed by \cite{LOT} but rephrases them in a language closer to the original theory of regularity structures, which should be of interest for other readers; in several instances we borrow definitions and formulae from \cite{LOT}, reproving them in our way.
+We also mention that a second pre-Lie operation related to {\it insertion} at the level of trees and in cointeraction with the previous one related to grafting \cite{ManchonSaidi,CMEF} is currently being investigated in the rough-paths setting \cite{Linares}, together with its extension to the SPDE-regularity structures case \cite{BrunedLinares}.
+We also give a formula for the coproduct $\Delta_\trbar$ which is the dual of the Guin-Oudom product $\trbar$, see Proposition \ref{prop:trbar}.
+This formula has recently been proved in the particular case of \cite{LOT} in \cite{GMZ} and \cite{BH24}.\\